Kyle Joseph: Early life and education

-Born in Chipping Barnet, Joseph attended Birkdale High School in Southport.
+Joseph was born in Chipping Barnet.
+He attended Birkdale High School in Southport.

 Club career

 Wigan Athletic

 Joseph joined Wigan Athletic's academy at the age of 13 and signed his first professional contract with the club in February 2019, lasting until summer 2021.
-Joseph made his debut as a substitute in a 3–2 defeat at home to Northampton Town on 31 October 2020, before making his full debut for the club against Blackpool on 3 November.
-He scored his first goal for Wigan on 5 December 2020 with the only goal of a 1–0 League One victory over Sunderland.
+He made his debut as a substitute in a 3–2 defeat at home to Northampton Town on 31 October 2020, before making his full debut for the club against Blackpool on 3 November.

+He scored his first goal for Wigan on 5 December 2020 with the only goal in a League One victory over Sunderland.
 On 29 December, he scored his first senior hat-trick as Wigan defeated Burton Albion 4–3 in League One.

-Joseph was substituted in the second half of a 5–0 defeat at home to Blackpool on 26 January 2021 through a back injury, with manager Leam Richardson stating that "he will be out for a large part of the season" in response to the injury.
+Joseph was substituted in the second half of a 5–0 defeat at home to Blackpool on 26 January 2021 after sustaining a back injury, with manager Leam Richardson stating after the match that "he will be out for a large part of the season".
 He returned to the matchday squad for a 2–0 win over Crewe Alexandra on 17 April 2021, coming on as an 89th-minute substitute.
-He scored 5 goals in 20 appearances across the 2020–21 campaign.
+He scored five goals in 20 appearances during the 2020–21 campaign.

 Swansea City

 On 11 June 2021, it was announced that Joseph had agreed to join Swansea City on a four-year deal, with Swansea paying a compensation fee of around £500,000 plus add-ons.
 He made his debut for the club on 10 August 2021 in a 3–0 EFL Cup win over Reading.

+Cheltenham Town (loan)

-After two EFL Cup appearances for Swansea, he joined League One club Cheltenham Town on a season-long loan on 31 August 2021.
-Joseph scored on his debut for the club with the opening goal of a 1–1 draw with Milton Keynes Dons on 4 September 2021.
-He scored a brace in a 3–1 win over Morecambe on 19 October 2021.
-He scored 4 goals in 19 league matches before being recalled from his loan on 5 January 2022.
-He made 10 Championship appearances for Swansea in the second half of the 2021–22 season, all of them as a substitute.
+After two appearances for Swansea, he joined League One club Cheltenham Town on a season-long loan on 31 August 2021.
+He scored on his debut for the club with the opening goal of a 1–1 draw with Milton Keynes Dons on 4 September 2021.
+He scored two goals in a 3–1 win over Morecambe on 19 October 2021.
+He scored four goals in 19 league matches before being recalled from his loan on 5 January 2022.
+He made ten Championship appearances for Swansea in the second half of the 2021–22 season, all of them as a substitute.

+Oxford United (loan)

+In August 2022, Joseph joined Oxford United of League One on a season-long loan.
+He made 41 appearances for the club in the 2022–23 season, scoring ten goals (nine of them in league fixtures).

+Blackpool

+Joseph joined Blackpool on a permanent deal in July 2023.

+Hull City

+On 20 January 2025, Joseph joined Hull City for an undisclosed fee believed to be around £2.5 million.
+On 24 January, he made his first start for the club in the 3–0 away win against Sheffield United.
+Joseph scored his first goal for Hull eight months later, on 30 August, in a 4–2 defeat away at Bristol City.

 International career

-He has played for Scotland internationally at under-18, under-19 and under-21 levels.
+Joseph has played for Scotland internationally at under-18, under-19 and under-21 levels.